neilvidyarthi/beginners-guide-to-todist/chapters/07_Systemist.md

 ## Systemist

 Systemist is a simplified workflow built for the modern world.
-Systemist works best with Todoist, given that the app is built the app around it, but it can work with most other productivity apps as well.
+Systemist works best with Todoist, given that the workflow was actually built around the app itself, but it can work with most other productivity apps as well.
 The core principles are much more important than the tools.

 Systemist has six simple components.